codepath/android_guides/Consuming-APIs-with-Retrofit.md

 This library makes downloading JSON or XML data from a web API fairly straightforward.
 Once the data is downloaded then it is parsed into a Plain Old Java Object (POJO) which must be defined for each "resource" in the response.

-**Attribution:** This guide has been adapted from [this external guide](http://engineering.meetme.com/2014/03/best-practices-for-consuming-apis-on-android/) authored by [MeetMe](http://www.meetme.com/).

 ### Setup

 Make sure to require Internet permissions in your `AndroidManifest.xml` file: